 workshop focused on #UN80.
 Tomorrow Is Possible was invited as one of the experts providing some thoughts on what has worked and hasn’t worked in the past UN reforms.

 Tomorrow Is Possible supported the UN country team in Kazakhstan with the development of their Cooperation Framework for the period 2026 - 2030.
 The Cooperation Framework is a bold and transformative blueprint designed to accelerate progress towards sustainable development.
 Anchored in national priorities and the 2030 Agenda for Sustainable Development, the Cooperation Framework represents a strategic partnership between the UN Country Team and the Government of Kazakhstan, ensuring that no one is left behind as the country advances towards inclusive prosperity.
+A copy of the document can be found here.

 The UN Sustainable Development Group (UNSDG) decided in 2023 on Six Transitions: Investment Pathways to Deliver the SDGs.
 The UN Office for Disaster Risk Reduction (UNDRR) hired Tomorrow Is Possible to collect good practices on how risk reduction was integrated in the SDG transitions.
 Using these good practices, a set of recommendations, tips and tricks were developed to inspire UN country teams on how to integrate risk reduction better in SDG Transitions.
 A first issue brief based on this work was published in June 2025 here.